-trained service tech illiciali.
 Lit light path diagnostics LED with the system-error LED also lit Description Action MEM Memory failure.
-Note: The error LED on the memory card is also lit.
-Remove the memory card with the lit error LED on the top of the card; then, press the light path button on the memory card to identify the failed card or DIMM.
+Note: The error LED on the memory card might also be lit.
+Remove the memory card with the lit error LED on the top of the card; then, press the light path diagnostics button on the memory card to identify the failed DIMM.
 Reseat the DIMM.
-Replace the following components one at a time, in the order shown, restarting the server each time: Memory card DIMM (Trained service technician only) NMI A hardware error has been reported to the operating system.
+Replace the following components one at a time, in the order shown, restarting the server each time: DIMM Memory card (Trained service technician only) NMI A hardware error has been reported to the operating system.
 Note: The PCI or MEM LED might also be lit.
 See the BMC log and the system-error log.
 If the PCI LED is lit, follow the instructions for that LED.
 If the MEM LED is lit, follow the instructions for that LED.
 Restart the server.
 PCI A PCI adapter has failed.
 Note: The error LED next to the failing adapter on the PCI-X board is also lit.
 See the BMC log or the system-error log.
-Reseat the following components: a.
-Failing adapter b.
-I/O board Replace the components listed in step 2 one at a time, in the order shown, restarting the server each time.
+Reseat the following components: Failing adapter I/O board Replace the components listed in step 2 one at a time, in the order shown, restarting the server each time.
 SP There is a fault in the Remote Supervisor Adapter II SlimLine.
 Reseat the Remote Supervisor Adapter II SlimLine.
 Update the firmware for the Remote Supervisor Adapter II SlimLine.
 Replace the Remote Supervisor Adapter II SlimLine.
-DASD A hard disk drive has failed or has been removed.
-Note: The error LED on the failing hard disk drive is also lit.
-Reinstall the removed drive.
-Reseat the following components: a.
-Failing hard disk drive b.
-SAS hard disk drive backplane c.
-SAS 6x cable d.
-I/O board Replace the components listed in step 2 one at a time, in the order shown, restarting the server each time.

-- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - · See the parts listing in the Problem Determination and Service Guide to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.
+- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See the parts listing in the Problem Determination and Service Guide to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.